Meet the CAPS Staff

 Psychiatrist

 Sharon Smart joined the UHS psychiatry team in 2016.
 She received her MD and PhD (Pharmacology) from the University of Washington in Seattle and completed her residency in Adult Psychiatry at UCSF in 2002.
 Before UHS, she worked with a team focusing on psychosis treatment and then for 12 years supporting victims of violent crime at the UCSF/SFGH Trauma Recovery Center.
-She enjoys reading, running and hiking, and time with her family and cats.
+She enjoys reading, running, hiking, and time with her family and cats.

 Clinical interests: Trauma responses, mood and anxiety disorders, psychosis, interactions between sleep and mental health, understanding compassion-focused interventions and impact on wellbeing and resilience.